Congratulations on your new iPhone. Now you’re wondering how to set it up.

 If you don’t see your email provider on the list, then you can select the “other” option to manually enter your email service provider information.

 Add your Info

 This is one of the great tips for first-time users.
-Some of the reasons that you should use Apple’s iCloud, it allows you to back up your contents on your phone and share those contents across all your iOS devices.
+One of the reasons why you should use Apple’s iCloud is it allows you to back up your content on your phone and share them across all your iOS devices.

-I don’t recommend you using iCloud as your only backup source.
+We don’t recommend you using iCloud as your only backup source.
 There are many better alternatives out there.
-You can use it to back up important information, for all other backups like photos, videos, I suggest you use other back up storage services like Google Drive, Dropbox etc.
+You can use it to back up important information, for all other backups like photos, videos, we suggest you use other backup storage services like Google Drive, Dropbox, etc.